Real Writing Year 6, Unit 23

 Pupils will: revisit nouns, adjectives, determiners and prepositions and give examples; understand how to create noun phrases with determiners, adjectives and prepositions; consider more precise vocabulary for improved noun phrases; write a paragraph using expanded noun phrases.

 Additional Year 6 curriculum teaching points

 Tier two words: agriculture, catastrophe, hierarchy, mural, noble, pandemic, plaza, society, terrace

 Tier three words: archaeologist, civilisation, hieroglyphs, observatory, parchment, sacrifice

-Year 6 spellings: ancient. environment, equipment, government, sacrifice
+Year 5 / 6 statutory spelling words: ancient. environment, equipment, government, sacrifice

 Homophones are words that sound the same but are spelt differently and have different meanings.

 Examples of homophones or words that are often confused from English Appendix 1: years 5/6